karthik-d/todo-cli-rescript/README.md

 An interactive command-line based todo management application built with typed functional programming using ReScript (Ocaml + JSooC).
 Starter code for typed JavaScript projects.

-> **Note** Run the following unit tests, and refer to the description below for details on its features.
+> **Note**: Run the following unit tests, and refer to the description below for details on its features.

 ## Usage